 Interesting tit-bit – ABC analysis is a simple way to segment your stock based on its value to the business.
 The aim is to prioritise the availability of category ‘A’ products that have a good profit margin, versus ‘B’ that are less valuable and finally ‘C’ products.

-For more sophisticated stocking policies you can turn to inventory planning software, that will analysis every SKU based on a number of variables, such as demand type, demand volatility, pick frequency and cost to sell (or profitability).
+For more sophisticated stocking policies you can turn to inventory planning software, that will analyse every SKU based on a number of variables, such as demand-type, demand volatility, pick a frequency and cost to sell (or profitability).
 It then recommends what to stock, based on these parameters.
 For example, it often makes no sense to carry large numbers of expensive items which have volatile demand, when investment in cheaper, fast-moving goods will help ensure stock availability and keep inventory turnover high.

 - Use Service Levels To Measure Stock Availability

 The next step to ensuring stock availability is to set target service levels.
 Service levels measure whether an inventory item was in stock when it was requested for delivery, leading to a completely fulfilled order e.g whether demand (or sales orders) could be met from the inventory on hand.